moriyoshi-kasuga/local-fmt/README.md

 local_fmt = { version = "0.5", features = ["macros", "macros-toml"] }
 ```

+`enum_table` is like a `HashMap` but uses enums, allowing you to create a constant `EnumTable`.
+This is useful for storing structures for each language (`Lang`).
+It ensures that all necessary definitions are present for every language at compile time,
+rather than checking at runtime like a regular `HashMap`.
+This means errors can be caught earlier in the development process.
+I am the creator of `enum_table`, and you can view the [repository here](https://github.com/moriyoshi-kasuga/enum-table).

 ## Key Features

 - **Localizable Messages**: Easily define messages in multiple languages using TOML, JSON, or YAML files.